OOP C6 Inheritance

 - Composition constructs new object with existing objects.

 Composition is actually a special case of the aggregation relationship.
-If an object is exclusively owned by an aggregating object
+If an object is exclusively owned by an aggregating object, the relationship between these two is referred to as composition.

 Ways of inclusion